buzzqw/TUS/OBSS/OBSSv2-eng.md

 | **Sav.
 Throws**: | +1 Fortitude, +1 Reflex |
 | **Ability Score**: | Strength or Constitution |

-When you make a critical hit with a melee attack is considered that you have hit by a margin 2 more for counting critical hit.
+When you make a critical hit with a melee attack, it is considered that you have hit by a margin of 2 more for counting critical hits.

 ## Fury